gggto/py-hi-tension/README.md

 ### Building and installing

-To build and install `nytche`, run:
+To build and install `py-hi-tension`, run:
 ```
 pip install .
 ```